Early Stopping Chain-of-thoughts in Large Language Models: Introduction

 However, longer reasoning comes at a cost.
 For example, recent studies reveal that LLMs frequently overthink, continue to generate redundant steps even after reaching the correct answer \citep{chen2024not}.
 Such verbosity inflates inference cost, aggravates memory and latency challenges, and reduces the practicality of reasoning models in real-world settings.
 This tension motivates the study of \textit{efficient reasoning} \citep{feng2025efficient}: how to preserve the accuracy benefits of CoT while minimizing unnecessary reasoning tokens.

-In this work, we address this problem by asking: \textit{When can a reasoning trajectory be stopped without harming output quality?} To answer this, we introduce the concept of a \textit{step answer}, which is the model's current guess of the final answer at each reasoning steps.
-Empirical analysis across five datasets and three LLMs shows a clear convergence pattern: step answers are more likely to repeat in later reasoning stages, and at some point, this repetition length makes a sharp jump, which is a signal that the LLM is committing to a stable answer (as depicted in Figure~\ref{fig:converge}).
+In this work, we address this problem by asking: \textit{When can a reasoning trajectory be stopped without harming output quality?} Previous methods on inference-stage efficient reasoning either require white-box models \citep{yang2025dynamic,chen2025seal,huang2025mitigating} to monitor the reasoning process or are not reliable through direct prompting \citep{xu2025chain,ma2025reasoning,fu2025reasoning}.
+In response, we introduce the concept of a \textit{step answer}, which is the model's current guess of the final answer when the model generates a reasoning linguistic marker, such as "wait" and "alternatively".
+Empirical analysis across different datasets and LLMs shows a clear convergence pattern: step answers are more likely to repeat in later reasoning stages, and at some point, this repetition length makes a sharp jump, which is a signal that the LLM is committing to a stable answer (as depicted in Figure~\ref{fig:converge}).
 This observation aligns with prior findings that LLMs become increasingly confident as reasoning unfolds \citep{prystawski2023think,qian2025demystifying}.

 Building on this insight, we introduce \textbf{ES-CoT (Early-Stop CoT)}, an inference-time method that halts generation once a decisive convergence signal appears.
 Figure \ref{fig:framework} illustrates the framework of ES-CoT.
 As depicted, we denote a run as a sequence of consecutive steps with the same answer, and the length of the run as the number of consecutive steps.
 The core of ES-CoT is the \textit{run-jump test}: when the run length of identical step answers exhibits a statistically large leap, the reasoning is terminated, and the current step answer is returned as the final output, as shown on the right side of Figure \ref{fig:framework}.
 In short, ES-CoT offers a drop-in, supervision-free principle: stop thinking when the answer stabilizes.
 This makes efficient reasoning practical without additional models or retraining \citep{sui2025stop}.